thayer11/fullStack-JS-App/README.md

 OK, now we can GET and POST, but that's not very helpful for a user that is looking to *create* a *new* card, *update* a card, or *delete* one.
 Let's build out that functionality:

 1. Build an HTML form that will allow us to submit a new card through our new POST route.
 Since this is Angular, you will probably want to use `ng-submit`.
-For help on this, you can look at the [Criminals Lab](https://github.com/den-wdi-1/http-lab).
 2. Add a button on each card that allows you to DELETE a card.
-Again, the Criminals Lab should be helpful.
 3. Use a form that lets you edit and UPDATE a card.
 Try to borrow as much as you can from your work with the form from #1.

+For reference, you can examine your work on the [Criminals Lab](https://github.com/den-wdi-1/http-lab).

 ### Step 6: Looking Good